nipy/nipy.github.io/code-of-conduct/index.md

 ### Open

 Members of the community are open to collaboration.
 Be it on the reuse of data, on the implementation of methods, on finding technical solutions, establishing best practices, and otherwise.
-We are receptive to constructive comment and criticism, as the experiences and skill sets of other members contribute to the whole of our efforts.
 We are accepting of all who wish to take part in our activities, fostering an environment where anyone can participate and everyone can make a difference.

 #### Be collaborative!

 Our work will be used by other people, and in turn we will depend on the work of others.
 When we make something for the benefit of others, we are willing to explain to others how it works, so that they can build on the work to make it even better.
-We are willing to provide constructive criticism on the work of others and accept criticism of our own work.
+We are willing to provide constructive criticism on the work of others and accept criticism of our own work, as the experiences and skill sets of other members contribute to the whole of our efforts.

 #### Be inquisitive!